jesseDtucker/Arcusical/README.md

 2. What were the project goals?

   I wanted a player that was very simple, handled duplicate songs and unknown albums intelligently (ie. don't lump all unknown albums into a single massive album).
 It also had to be good at finding album art.
 Typically embedded album art is always used but when it's not available I want it to automatically search for something from disk.
 If that is not available use a default image that looks okay, ie. Not grey or faded.
 Finally playing whatever format of song that happens to be in my library is important.
-Windows does not support ALAC so most players that just rely on the built in codecs can't play this format without some effort by the user.
+Windows did not support ALAC until Win 10 so most players that just rely on the built in codecs can't play this format without some effort by the user.
 I wanted something that would 'just work'.

 3. Why a Windows 8 App?